cxa/Mu/README.md

 [TEA](https://guide.elm-lang.org/architecture/) is all about Model, Update, and View, in **Mu**, it's specific to:

-- Model — the state of an GUI component
+- Model — the state of a GUI component
 - Update — a way to update your state
 - View — a way to view your state as `UIView(Controller)`, `NSView(Controller)`, `Activity` and other platform view stacks that Xamarin supported